tamarin-prover/tamarin-prover/src/006_property-specification.md

 not always sufficient.

-Axioms
+Restrictions
 ------

-Axioms restrict the set of traces to be considered in the protocol analysis.
+Restrictions restrict the set of traces to be considered in the protocol analysis.
 They can be used for purposes ranging from modeling branching behavior of protocols to the verification of signatures.
 We give a brief example of the latter.
 Consider the simple message